How was your 2020, overall? Mine was a nightmare, to be honest.

 will make you more miserable.

-Unfortunately, having a long-term vision doesn’t make it magically appear (sorry, if you’ve read The Secret and thought it would.)
+Unfortunately, having a long-term vision doesn’t make it magically appear (sorry if you’ve read The Secret and thought it would.)

-How we spend our days is, of course, how we spend our lives.
+How we spend our days is, of course, how we spend our lives. – Annie Dillard

-When we use our long-game lens in the present, we channel our purpose-filtered search results to create small choices, habits and behaviours that get us closer to the big picture… and we let the rest go.
+When we use our long-game lens in the present, we channel our purpose-filtered search results to create small choices, habits and behaviours that get us closer to the big picture… and let the rest go.

 To keep a healthy perspective on the present, do more of what lights you up - write that book, start that website, go to that class and take small steps to bring sustainability into your workplace and help autistic dolphins.

-Do less of what gets in the way, and when something really pisses you off, push it through your filter.
+Do less of what gets in the way, and when something pisses you off, push it through your filter.
 Ask questions like:

-“Is this really worth my energy?”
+- “Is this worth my energy?”

-“Does investing my time here take me closer to my long game?”
+- “Does investing my time here take me closer to my long game?”

-“What should I focus on instead?”
+- “What should I focus on instead?”

-“How do I get rid of this from my life"?”
+- “How do I get rid of this from my life"?”

-“Can I just let this go?
+- “Can I just let this go?”

 Your long game is ultimately defined by your short term.
 So check how you’re reacting, what you’re choosing and what you’re saying.